SublimeText/SublimeHg/README.rst

 Bugs
 ====

-- SublimeHG will fail to commit files with spaces in their paths.
-You can use wilcards instead from the command-line interface to work around this.
+- SublimeHg will fail to commit files with spaces in their paths.
+You can use wilcards instead from SublimeHg command-line interface to work around this.